EnergyModelsX/EnergyModelsHeat.jl/docs/src/nodes/thermalenergystorage.md

   The field `id` is only used for providing a name to the storage.
   This is similar to the approach utilized in `EnergyModelsBase`.

-- **`charge::AbstractStorageParameters`** :\
-  The charging parameters of the `ThermalEnergyStorage`.
-  Depending on the chosen type, the charge parameters can include variable OPEX, fixed OPEX, and/or a capacity.
-  More information can be found on *[storage parameters](@extref EnergyModelsBase lib-pub-nodes-stor_par)*.

 - **`level::UnionCapacity`** :\
-  The level parameters of the `ThermalEnergyStorage`.
+  The level parameters of the Thermal Energy Storage.
   The level storage parameters must include a capacity.
   Depending on the chosen type, the level parameters can include in addition variable OPEX and/or fixed OPEX.
   More information can be found on *[storage parameters](@extref EnergyModelsBase lib-pub-nodes-stor_par)*.
-  !!! note "Permitted values for storage parameters in `charge` and `level`"
+  !!! note "Permitted values for storage parameters in `level`"
       If the node should contain investments through the application of [`EnergyModelsInvestments`](https://energymodelsx.github.io/EnergyModelsInvestments.jl/), it is important to note that you can only use `FixedProfile` or `StrategicProfile` for the capacity, but not `RepresentativeProfile` or `OperationalProfile`.
       Similarly, you can only use `FixedProfile` or `StrategicProfile` for the fixed OPEX, but not `RepresentativeProfile` or `OperationalProfile`.
       The variable operating expenses can be provided as `OperationalProfile` as well.